IDIASLab/Homelessness/README.md

 4. Plot the cumulative distribution function for each scheme.
 5. Prepare and analyse the link probability for both the networks of project types and ids.
 6. Anaylse the similarity between project types and their similarity with the target.
+7. Analyse the similarity of initial living situation and project type at first step (and last step) with ultimate goal
+8. Analyse the outdegree, indegree, and page rank.
+9. Analyse cycle in trajectories and appearance of backlinks with changes in cosine similarity at the prviouse step